-Schedule a time when you will shop when you will get your garden/landscape ready and a time when you will get all of your planting done.
-This is why we suggest starting small if you are a beginner.
-Plants have only so long out of the ground or a well-soiled pot before they begin to weaken.
+Schedule a time when you will shop, when you will get your garden/landscape ready, and a time when you will get all of your planting done.
+This is why we suggest to start small if you are a beginner.
+Plants have only so long out of the ground or a well soiled pot before they begin to weaken.
 You want to make sure their time spent between purchase and planting is very short.

 Be open to change

 You may plant a few roma tomato plants this season but find that you prefer heirloom.
 This year you might go crazy with the basil and lavender but next you may want to add some mint and sunflowers.
 Also, there are different types of flora for all seasons.
 Mums are great in the fall so be prepared to continually work on this landscape.
 It will be an ever changing environment.